denyslevandovskyiPL/Simple-Linux-HW/README.md

 		goodDay program takes 0 or 1 parameter(Your name), and wishing a good day for you =)

-In case you'll have any questions - please let me know via email
+In case you'll have any questions - please let me know via email(denys.levandovskyi@plvision.eu)